-How to Delete PDF Pages
+How to Delete Unnecessary PDF Pages and Make a Document Smaller

 In most cases, PDF files contain a large amount of redundant pages, pages which are useless and only add to the PDF bloat.
 You can have 400 pages in your PDF, yet need to work with only 30 of them.
 For the general user, this bloat and extra pages are a nuisance.